Sneha-Gunasekaran/Stopwatch-Clock/README.md

 # Stopwatch-Clock
 A digital stopwatch for accurate time tracking with start, stop, and reset functions, built using HTML, CSS, and JavaScript.

-• Tech Stack: HTML, CSS, JavaScript
-• Key Features: Start/Stop timer, Reset timer, Millisecond accuracy, Responsive design, User-friendly interface
+Built using HTML, CSS, and JavaScript, this stopwatch offers start/stop and reset functionality, displays time with millisecond accuracy, and features a responsive, user-friendly interface for seamless use across devices.